livewire/livewire/docs/events.md

 Assuming you have Laravel Echo installed and configured, you can listen for this event from inside a Livewire component.

-Below is an example of a component called `OrderTracker` that is listening for the `OrderShipped` event to show users a visual indication of a new order:
+Below is an example of an `OrderTracker` component that is listening for the `OrderShipped` event in order to show users a visual indication of a new order:

 ```php
 <?php